michelhilg/data-engineering-tlc-data/3_Output_Datasets_Definition.md

 In this markdown, we will define the schema - with the data type, and names - for the output datasets.

-We define as output one dataset per category, i.e., in the end, we will have: yellow taxi, green taxi, he, and fhvhv datasets.
+We define as output one dataset per category, i.e., in the end, we will have: yellow taxi, green taxi, fhv, and fhvhv datasets.

-Answering the question of the task:

-<em>The input data is spread over several files, including separate files for “Yellow” and “Green” taxis.
-Does it make sense to merge those input files into one dataset?</em>

-It is better to keep than separate, in order to preserve the schema for each dataset, even if they are very similar.
-To perform further analysis with both, a `join` operation could be applied.

 ## 1. Yellow Taxi Trip Records